bigtooth aspen

 Key Features

-- Flattened leaf stalks (petioles) that allow leaves to 'quake' in the wind
+- Flattened leaf stalks (petioles) that allow leaves to tremble in the breeze

 When You’ll See Them